Hedge Fund Interview Questions and Answers

 - Swap Contracts

-- Foreign Exchange Trading to take advantage of change in currency prices
+- Foreign Exchange Trading to take advantage of the change in currency prices

-Question#17 – What are the differences between Forward and Future Contracts?
+Question#17 – What are the differences between forwarding and Future Contracts?

 Answer: Both Forwards and futures are financial contracts but have some differences: